qurator-spk/sbb_images/doc/region-annotator.md

 }

 ```
-In order to automatically start the region-annotator instance, we recommend to add a systemd service file
+In order to automatically start the region-annotator instance,
+we recommend to add a systemd service file /etc/systemd/system/region-annotator.service.
-to /etc/systemd/system .
 Here an example template (with pyenv):
 ```systemd
 [Unit]
 Description=Region Annotator